open-source-labs/Chronos/chronos_npm_package/README.md

 - Refactored code for additional modularity and customization
 - Ability for developers to increase number of metrics monitored for microservices
 - Connected to Grafana interface.
+- Ability to select graph type and process kubernetes resource data
 #

 ## Features